Recruitment - Recruitment Company [Thread 2160]

 ssirohi

-The most important point in recruitment process is the speed.
-If you have 10 relevant / well screened profiles against 1 requirement, you will be able to close it.
-Here the speed means when you first time contact a candidate, arrange his/her interview ASAP, get the feedback immediately and if the candidate is shortlisted for another round push the technical section to take it soon, because once you are out of touch with the candidate, there are chances of loosing interest from candidate's side.
+The most important point in the recruitment process is speed.
+If you have 10 relevant/well-screened profiles against one requirement, you will be able to close it.
+Here, speed means when you first contact a candidate, arrange his/her interview ASAP, get feedback immediately, and if the candidate is shortlisted for another round, push the technical section to conduct it soon.
+Once you are out of touch with the candidate, there are chances of losing the candidate's interest.

-"speed up the relation process with the candidate"
+"Speed up the relationship process with the candidate."

 Thanks and regards,